buildbot/buildbot/master/docs/manual/cmdline.rst

 The create-slave options are described in :ref:`Worker-Options`.

-.. bb:cmdline:: start (buildslave)
+.. bb:cmdline:: start (worker)

 start
 ~~~~~

-This starts a buildslave which was already created in the given base directory.
+This starts a worker which was already created in the given base directory.
 The daemon is launched in the background, with events logged to a file named :file:`twistd.log`.

 .. code-block:: none